binerogroup/documentation/networking/subnet/dhcp.rst

 ----------------

-Since DHCP provisions IP-configuration to instances, if there is a need to add :doc:static routes <../static-routing>` to instances (so called "Host routes") for whatever reason, DHCP is a good way to accomplish this as any routes that are added to the DHCP subnet will get pushed to all instances on that subnet (existing as well as any new ones added).
+Since DHCP provisions IP-configuration to instances, if there is a need to add :doc:static routes <../static-routing>` to instances (so called **Host routes**) for whatever reason, DHCP is a good way to accomplish this as any routes that are added to the DHCP subnet will get pushed to all instances on that subnet (existing as well as any new ones added).

 DHCP will only add routes on instances, which is only usable to route to other instances on the same subnet.
 To route to a